SinfulZen/SnapThunder/README.md

 ## SnapThunder

 ### About
 SnapThunder is My private modification for SnapChat (Android).
-It uses techniques that won't be named to inject into the SnapChat app and load extended functionality and features.
+It uses techniques that won't be named (due to People stealing My work) to inject into the SnapChat app and load extended functionality and features.
 It's previously known as [ZenSnap](https://github.com/SinfulZen/ZenSnap) which has been discontinued due to SnapChat's fight against modifications.
 I'm now going to be developing SnapThunder which will be more lightweight, safer to use and more feature rich.

 ### Features
 Please note that the features listed below are what My mod currently has.
 I'll update this section every time I add a new feature!